-Sebastian Stark is an L.A. hot-shot lawyer, who leaves his lucrative career as defender of rich criminals to join the public prosecution under the District Attorney (D.A.), ...
-See full summary »
+Sebastian Stark is a Los Angeles hot-shot lawyer, who leaves his lucrative career as a defender of rich criminals to try public prosecution under the District Attorney.
+He forms a trial ...

-Sebastian Stark is an L.A. hot-shot lawyer, who leaves his lucrative career as defender of rich criminals to join the public prosecution under the District Attorney (D.A.), which allows him to form a trial team of his own, consisting of young lawyers, like Casey Woodland, son of a legislator, who thus get a opportunity to learn straight from the master, if they can stand his hellish pace and walk the tight rope between respecting the law while using it and winning whatever it takes.
-A P.I. helps out digging up factual information.
-While in nearly every episode a criminal is found out and put behind bars, after testing out tactics in Shark's private mock court, Sebastian often also has to deal with his daughter Julie, who surprisingly chose after Shark's divorce to live with him rather then her mother in New York.Written by
+Sebastian Stark is a Los Angeles hot-shot lawyer, who leaves his lucrative career as a defender of rich criminals to try public prosecution under the District Attorney.
+He forms a trial team of his own, consisting of young lawyers, like Casey Woodland, the son of a legislator, who get an opportunity to learn straight from the master, if they can stand his hellish pace, and walk the tightrope between respecting the law while using it and doing whatever it takes to win.
+A private investigator helps out, digging up factual information.
+In nearly every episode, a criminal is found out and put behind bars, after testing out tactics in Stark's private mock court.
+Sebastian often also has to deal with his daughter Julie, who surprisingly chose to live with him after his divorce, rather than with her mother in New York City.Written by

 In Season One, Jessica's opponent in the race for the D.A.'s office is named Brian Cutler.
 He is never seen on screen, but people refer to him on multiple occasions.
 When Kevin Pollak begins playing the character in Season Two, his name becomes Leo Cutler.
 See more »

 20 of 28 people found this review helpful.

 Was this review helpful to you?